Quick Challenge

 Not Answered

 Q5.
-Six people A-F sit in a row.
-Based on the clues: (1) F sits at the extreme left end.
-(2) E sits at the extreme right end.
-(3) D sits second to the right of F. (4) A sits immediately to the right of D. (5) C sits immediately to the left of E. (6) B sits between F and D. Who sits fourth from the left?
+Use these clues: (1) F sits at the extreme left end.
+(2) D sits at the extreme right end.
+(3) E sits second to the right of F. (4) B sits immediately to the right of E. (5) A sits immediately to the left of D. (6) C sits between F and E. Who sits immediately to the right of B?

 Q6